 What are the additional costs of cremation?

-- The cremation fee
+- The average cost of cremation

 - Transportation of the body to the crematorium